|Previous College:||Albany, '08 / Manhattanville, '12|

-Levine has competed in Major League Lacrosse for five seasons since becoming a first-round draft pick by the New Jersey Pride in 2008.
+Levine went on to compete in Major League Lacrosse for five seasons as a first-round draft pick by the New Jersey Pride in 2008.
 Levine was a member of the 2009 World Champion Toronto Nationals and was selected to the MLL All-Star Game in 2009 and 2011.

-Levine graduated from Manhattanville College with a Master of Science degree in sport business management in 2012 after earning his Bachelor of Arts degree from Albany in history with a minor in English.
+Levine graduated from Manhattanville College with a master of science degree in sport business management in 2012 after earning his bachelor of arts degree in history with a minor in English from Albany.

-A Bethpage, Long Island native, Levine currently resides in Nyack, N.Y. with his fiancée Francesca DeLorenzo.
+A Bethpage, Long Island native, Levine resides in Nyack, N.Y. with his wife, Francesca.

 Joseph Corace joined the men’s lacrosse staff prior to the spring 2013 season.

-Corace has also spent several years coaching football and served on the Hudson Valley Boys’ and Girls’ Lacrosse Coaches Associations.
-He is a current member of the Hudson Valley Technical Education Association and US Lacrosse.
+Corace also coached football for 30 years at Mahopac HS.
+He also served on the Hudson Valley Boys’ and Girls’ Lacrosse Coaches Associations.
+He is a current member of the Westchester/Putnam Technical Education Association and US Lacrosse.

-Corace earned a bachelor of science degree in industrial arts education in 1983 and completed his MS in secondary education at Western Connecticut State in 1989.
-He resides in Mahopac, N.Y.
+Corace earned a bachelor’s of science degree in industrial arts education in 1983 and completed his MS in secondary education at Western Connecticut State in 1989.

-Joe Corace resides in Mahopac with his wife Jane and daughters Caitlyn (23), Alyssa (19) Catawba College, and Briana (14).
+Joe Corace resides in Mahopac with his wife Jane and daughters Caitlyn Head Women’s Lacrosse Coach at Lincoln Memorial University, Alyssa Catawba College, and Briana.